Akshay Kumar: 1991–1999: Debut, breakthrough and action films

 Kumar proved to have success with what later became known as the Khiladi series.
 He starred in the fourth and fifth action thriller films with Khiladi in the title: Sabse Bada Khiladi (1995) and Khiladiyon Ka Khiladi (1996), both directed by Umesh Mehra and released to commercial success.
 He played a dual role in the former.
 Khiladiyon Ka Khiladi co-starred Rekha and Raveena Tandon.
 During the film's shooting Kumar was injured, and went on to receive treatment in United States.
 Shubhra Gupta of The Indian Express wrote in a year-end review, "It was Akshay Kumar in Khiladiyon Ka Khiladi who packed the aisles, no doubt about it...
-He shoved his hair back in a slick little ponytail, much like Steven Segal, wore ankle-length great coats, wrestled with the fearsome Undertaker, and walked away with the film."
+He shoved his hair back in a slick little ponytail, much like Steven Seagal, wore ankle-length great coats, wrestled with the fearsome Undertaker, and walked away with the film."

 Kumar played a supporting role in Yash Chopra-directed musical romantic drama, Dil To Pagal Hai (1997), co-starring Shah Rukh Khan, Madhuri Dixit and Karisma Kapoor, for which he received his first nomination for the Filmfare Award for Best Supporting Actor.
 In the same year, he starred opposite Juhi Chawla in David Dhawan-directed comedy Mr. and Mrs. Khiladi, fifth instalment of the Khiladi series.
 Unlike his previous films of the series, it failed commercially.
 Considerable success, however, came with another dual role in the romantic action film Aflatoon.
 Khalid Mohamed of Filmfare, while critical of the film, approved of Kumar's effort: "Akshay Kumar comes to life.
 Given something even slightly different to do, he does rise to the occasion."
 His following releases failed in commercial terms and this caused a setback to his film career.
 In 1999, Kumar played opposite Twinkle Khanna in International Khiladi.
 The film did not do well at the box office.
 He received critical acclaim for his roles in the films Sangharsh and Jaanwar.
-Whilst the former did not make a profit at the box office, the latter turned out to be a commercial success and marked his comeback.
+While the former did not make a profit at the box office, the latter turned out to be a commercial success and marked his comeback.